clach04/flask_live_search/README.md

   * Flask 1.1.2
   * Flask 2.2.1

-Front end uses Bootstrap (CSS only) and pure Javascript (not other dependencies).
+Front end uses Bootstrap (CSS only, v3.3-5.2 tested) and pure Javascript (no other dependencies).

 ## Demo